ahmed-khalil-hafsi/P2Predict/README.md

      - OPTIONAL: `--interactive`: This is a flag to activate interactive mode.
 This does not require a value.
 If this flag is not set, P2Predict will be in non-interactive mode.
 This means you have to specify the --input, --algorithm, --target and --training_features.
 Use non-interactive mode for scripting or embedding within APIs or other libraries.
      - `--training_features TEXT`: List of training features to be used to train the model.
 The list must be the headers separated by a ','.
 Example: `--training_features Weight,Size`.

+     For power users, there are many shortcuts to the command arguments stated above, launch `p2predict_train.py` with `--help` to see all commands and their shortcuts.

-   Examples:
+     ### Examples:

+     #### Example 1:

      ```bash
      python3 p2predict_train.py --interactive
      ```

-     Launch P2Predict in Interactive Auto-Mode.
-This is the most straight-forward usage of P2Predict_train.
-Note that here only --interactive is specified.
-The program will ask the user to enter all required information to create a trained model.
+     Launch P2Predict in `Interactive` `Auto-Mode`.
+This is the most straight-forward usage of `P2Predict_train.py`.
+Note that here only `--interactive` is specified.
+The program will prompt the user to enter all required information in order to create a trained model.

+     #### Example 2:

      ```bash
      python3 p2predict_train.py --expert --interactive
      ```

-     In this example, we are launching P2Predict_train in Interactive Expert mode.
-In Expert mode, the user has access to all advanced features including feature selection, algorithm selection, evals, ...
+     In this example, we are launching `P2Predict_train.py` in `Interactive` `Expert mode`.
+In `Expert mode`, the user has access to all advanced features including feature selection, algorithm selection, evals, Hyper Parameter Optimization, ...

+     #### Example 3:
      ```bash
      python3 p2predict_train.py --expert --input examples/example.csv --algorithm ridge --target Price --training_features Weight,Size
      ```

-     In this example, we are launching P2Predict_train in Non-Interactive Expert mode.
-In this mode you have to specify all inputs as part of the command line call.
+     In this example, we are launching `P2Predict_train.py` in `Non-Interactive` `Expert mode`.
+In this mode you have to specify all inputs as part of the command line arguments.
 This command trains a model using data from `dummy/example.csv`, the `ridge` algorithm, `Price` as the target feature and Weight and Size as training features.

 ### 3. Use the model to predict prices